Are Overdoor Heaters the same as Air Curtains?

-Although the air produced from air curtains is usually warm, they can also be manufactured to distribute no heat at all.
+The air produced from air curtains is usually warm, but they can also be manufactured to distribute no heat at all.
 In this way, the air curtain provides no real temperature change to a space, but still provides the other benefits of an air curtain (such as being able to keep the air clean and prevent heat loss).
 On the other hand, the purpose of an overdoor heater is to create warm air that can be felt when someone passes through a door.

 As a type of space heater, the kind of area an overdoor heater will be installed in has to first be evaluated.
 This is so that those who experience the overdoor heat will reap the full benefits.
 Electric powered overdoor heaters will work best when positioned as close to the top of a door as possible.
 Sometimes, this is best done by the overdoor heater being attached to the ceiling above the door.
-By positioning overdoor heaters close to the top of the door, heating loss will be minimised.
-Overdoor heaters can also be mounted on various surface types, which makes them suitable for a wide range of spaces and their use not limited to certain types of buildings.
+By positioning a heater close to the top of the door, heating loss will be minimised.
+They can also be mounted on various surface types, which makes them suitable for a wide range of spaces and their use not limited to certain types of buildings.

-Typically, overdoor heaters project heat horizontally, but there are also examples of where they can project multi-directional heat.
+Typically, these heaters project heat horizontally, but there are also examples of where they can project multi-directional heat.
 What you choose will come down to your needs, preferences, and your desired price.
 A larger space may benefit further from a overdoor heater that produces multi-directional heat.
 However, a smaller room may function just as well with a classic overdoor heater producing only downward heat.
-The best overdoor heaters will be able to provide you with just the right amount of heat for your chosen room or building.
+The best ones will be able to provide you with just the right amount of heat for your chosen room or building.
 Furthermore, if you’re concerned about overdoor heaters providing too much warmth in the summer months, you can easily adjust the settings on an overdoor heater so that only a cool air breeze is delivered.

 The settings on overdoor heaters can usually be adjusted with a remote control.
 With the remote, you won’t have to rely on being able to reach up to the actual heater just to switch it off or alter the settings (especially if the overdoor heater is placed especially high!).
 However, overdoor heaters also usually come with manual switches on the heater itself, which can be useful should you need to use them.